le-cmyk/vigilant-telegram/README.md

 2. **GitHub Secrets**: In your repo Settings → Secrets & variables → Actions, add:
    - `TELEGRAM_BOT_TOKEN`
    - `TELEGRAM_CHAT_ID`
+3. **Issue Templates (Recommended)**: To use the "Add Plant" and "Remove Plant" issue forms as described in the "Managing Plants" section:
+   - Create a folder named `.github/ISSUE_TEMPLATE` in your repository.
+   - Inside this folder, create Markdown files for your issue templates.
+For example:
+     - `add_plant.md` (for adding plants)
+     - `remove_plant.md` (for removing plants)
+   - These files should define the structure of your issues (e.g., using YAML frontmatter for forms or Markdown for basic templates).
+GitHub will then offer these as templates when you click "New issue".
-3. **Push to `main`**: GitHub Pages will build the site, and Actions will handle additions, removals & notifications automatically.
+4. **Push to `main`**: GitHub Pages will build the site, and Actions will handle additions, removals & notifications automatically.

 ## Managing Plants